-We offer a large range of earlobe alterations including: repairing torn lobes, size reduction, reshaping, reversal of stretched lobe and piercing closure to name a few!
+Interested in Earlobe Reconstruction?
+We offer a large range of earlobe alterations including; repairing torn lobes, size reduction, reshaping, reversal of stretched lobes and piercing closure, just to name a few!

-We understand that there are many reasons why closing stretched ears may be needed, and unlike some clinics, there is no judgement here!
-We specialize in both making lobes bigger and making them smaller.
+Along with more basic repairs and alterations, we specialise in the reconstruction of stretched lobes in all sizes.
+We understand that there are many reasons why closing stretched ears may be needed and unlike some clinics, there is no judgement here!
+We specialise in both making lobes bigger and making them smaller.
 We know the dedication and care that stretching involves and understand that for some, closing their lobes can be an emotional process.

 Heavy Jewellery Damage

 A tear through is often a fast disconnection, the surrounding tissue is still healthy and full, allowing for better healing conditions and a more seamless result.
-Often people think they should have this fixed right away, however this can result in multiple procedures being needed for a natural shape as the lobe will be swollen from the trauma, preventing accurate reconnection of tissue.
+Often people think they should have this fixed right away, however this can result in multiple procedures being needed for a natural shape as the lobe will be swollen from the trauma preventing accurate reconnection of the tissue.
 In most cases, it's best to wait 2-3 weeks for all inflammation to be gone and the lobe to be healthy once more.
-In the event of a tear, an infection is possible, seek professional assistance immediately, incase there is any cancers or signs of infection.
+In the event of a tear, an infection is possible, seek professional assistance immediately in case there is any concerns or signs of infection.

-If the lobes were to be repaired while infection is present, there are not only greater risks with an unpleasing aesthetic result, but a high risk of a failed procedure and tissue death.
+If the lobes were to be repaired while an infection is present, there are not only greater risks with an unpleasing aesthetic result, but a high risk of a failed procedure and tissue death.

-As we age, our skin loses its elasticity.
+As we age our skin loses its elasticity.
 The earlobes show this by starting to droop, looking enlarged.
 A correction can give back a more youthful image to the ears and allow piercings to be elevated to a safer position on the ear.
-This will also aid in reducing the risk of a complete tear through the lobe should they be pre pierced.
+This will also aid in reducing the risk of a complete tear through the lobe should they be pre-pierced.

 Fake Earrings and Crushed Earlobes

-While some people think clip on earrings are a thing of the past, they - like most things in life - have been updated to newer designs with the use of magnets.
-As a result of long term use, they create pressure on the lobe, crushing the tissue and restricting blood flow, making the earlobes look abnormal and deformed.
+While some people think clip on earrings are a thing of the past, they [like most things in life] have been updated to newer designs with the use of magnets.
+As a result of long-term use, they create pressure on the lobe, crushing the tissue and restricting blood flow, making the earlobes look abnormal and deformed.